Cal-Maine Foods, Inc. (CALM) Stock Analysis

 Cal-Maine Foods is the largest US producer and distributor of shell eggs, with 48.3 million layers and an integrated flock of pullets and breeders as of May 2025.
 Shell egg sales represent approximately 94-95% of net sales; Walmart (including Sam's Club) accounted for 33.6% of...
 Read more

-Sell if holding.
-At $76.31, A.R:R is negative (-0.4) — price has exceeded the analyst target.
-Reward from here is too thin for a buy — the engine flags exit.
-Additional concerns: Concentration risk — Customer: Walmart Inc. (including Sam's Club) (33.6%); Concentration risk — Commodity: feed costs.
-Chart setup: Death cross but MACD improving, RSI 53.
-Score 4.7/10, moderate confidence.
+Hold if already holding.
+Not a fresh buy at $76.88, but acceptable to hold if already in.
+Reasons: Concentration risk — Customer: Walmart Inc. (including Sam's Club) (33.6%); Concentration risk — Commodity: feed costs.
+Chart setup: Death cross but MACD improving, RSI 48.
+Maintain position.
+Not compelling to add more.
+Score 4.9/10, moderate confidence.

-Passes 5/8 gates (clean insider activity, no SEC red flags, news events none recent, earnings proximity 82d clear, semi cycle peak clear).
-Fails on weak momentum and favorable risk/reward ratio and death cross (50MA < 200MA).
+Passes 7/9 gates (positive momentum, clean insider activity, no SEC red flags, news events none recent, earnings proximity 66d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on favorable risk/reward ratio.
 Suitability: aggressive.

 Thesis